oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 (Line breaks for presentation only.)

-## Format of an Holder-Selected Disclosures JWT
+## Format of a Holder-Selected Disclosures JWT

 The HS-Disclosures JWT contains the Disclosures of the claims the Holder has consented to disclose to the Verifier.
 This enables the Verifier to